camille1/pyliwc/README.md

 # Installation

-You can install `pyliwc` via pip or conda, which are popular package management systems for Python.
-Here are the instructions for both
+You can install `pyliwc` via pip in Python.
-methods:

 Requirements : \* Python 3.6 or above \* LIWC software